Bengkulu: Geography and climate

 Blooming Indonesia's national flower, Rafflesia arnoldii the biggest flower in the world at Bukit Barisan Selatan National Park.

 The western part of Bengkulu province, bordering the Indian Ocean coast, is about 576 km along, and the eastern part of the condition is hilly with a plateau that is prone to erosion.
 Bengkulu Province is on the west side of the Bukit Barisan mountains.
-The province's area is about 20,130.21 square kilometres,or slightly smaller than the European country,Slovenia.The province extends from the border province of West Sumatra to the border province of Lampung; the distance is about 567 kilometres.
+The province's area is about 20,122.21 square kilometres, or slightly smaller than the European country, Slovenia.
+The province extends from the border province of West Sumatra to the border province of Lampung; the distance is about 567 kilometres.
 Bengkulu Province lies between 2° 16' S and 03° 31' S latitude and 101° 01'-103° 41'E longitude.
 Bengkulu province in the north borders the province of West Sumatra, in the southern the Indian Ocean and Lampung province, in the west it borders the Indian Ocean and in the east the provinces of Jambi and South Sumatra.
 Bengkulu province is also bordered by the Indian Ocean coastline of approximately 525 kilometres to the west.
 Its western part is hilly with fertile plateaus, while the western part is lowland relatively narrow, elongated from north to south and punctuated bumpy areas.

 Bengkulu's climate is classified as tropical.
 Bengkulu has a large amount of rainfall throughout the year, even in the driest month.
 The climate here is classified as Af by the Köppen-Geiger system.
 The annual average temperature is 26.8 °C. The average annual rainfall is 3360 mm.

+Tree-cover loss year in Bengkulu, 2001-2024, from the Global Forest Change dataset.

-The total area of Bengkulu province is 20,181.53 km^{2}.
+The total area of Bengkulu province is 20,122.21 km^{2}.
 For administrative purposes, the province is divided into nine regencies and one city, together sub-divided into 93 districts.